hackclub/hackclub/workshops/craps_simulator/README.md

 <img src="https://cloud-isbdai043.vercel.app/0screenshot__1441_.png" width="380" alt="Craps Simulator Example">

+It's time to gamble with totally real money!
+Even though you're probably not 21 you can create an experience that mimicks the game of craps.
+Pretend you're home is now a Vegas casino.

 <img src="https://www.pinnacle.com/Cms_Data/Contents/Guest/Media/betting-articles/casino/Craps/in-article-how-to-play-craps-2.jpg" width="400" alt="Craps Tutorial">

 <img src="https://media4.giphy.com/media/l2Je4BuL5OnZaMrKM/200.gif" width="400" alt="Homer Simpson Betting Gif">

 # Repl.it Setup

 We're going to use [Repl.it](https://repl.it/~) to create the project.
 It is an online IDE!
+You can run you're code here instead of somewhere else.

 Create a new repl and use C# as the language.